 Outdoor Adventure Staff (Part Time)

-The Outdoor Adventure Staff work to provide outstanding customer service and a welcoming environment while working zip lines, challenge courses, laser tag, hikes, and any other recreation activities.
+Our Outdoor Adventure Staff create a fun and welcoming environment while safely helping guests participate in recreational activities such as zip lines, challenge courses, laser tag, hikes, and more!

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

 - Responsible for daily set up, inspection, cleanup, and operation of zip lines, challenge courses, trout pond, hikes or any other recreation activity.